usmqe/usmqe-testdoc/web/tendrl/user_password_edit_dialog.rst

    :step:
        Click on icon next to *Change Password* and *Confirm Password* input.
    :result:
-       Both password strings are readable.
+       Both password strings are readable and are not shown in form of dots like before.

 .. test_action::
    :step: